Ryo-N7/Ryo-N7.github.io/_posts/2018-06-29-visualize-worldcup.md

 ![](https://thumbs.gfycat.com/PitifulSeparateAlpineroadguidetigerbeetle-max-14mb.gif)

-...on second thought I would'nt mind if Belgium scores an own goal like this against Japan!
+...on second thought I wouldn't mind if Belgium scores an own goal like this against Japan!

 Part 2 will be coming soon!